Roeiazran/Procedural-programming/Bank/README.md

 The programm supports the following features:

 1. Create new account.
-    * Given an account number of an account who's not already exists in the bank the programm will create the account with a given         account's Holder name.
+    * Given an account number if it's not already exists in the bank the programm will create account for the given account's Holder name.

 4. delete existing accoung.